unexpectedjs/unexpected/documentation/assertions/array-like/to-contain.md

-Asserts an array contains one or more items.
+Asserts an array (or array-like object) contains one or more items.

 ```javascript
 expect([0, 1, 2], 'to contain', 1);